 Figure 28.
 Methodology flowchart to insert nuclear data uncertainty for reaction chan- nel from alternative library into SCALE.

-pler (i.e. IRDFF cross-section) to be sampled with a covariance matrix.
-Instead the reaction rate response was calculated independently of the Sampler runs assuming that the nuclear data follows a correlated multivariate normal distribution utilized by the SCALE Sampler sequence [83] [84] [85] [59].
-The nuclear cross-sections were converted to a 252 group format in SCALE, while the uncertainties were converted from the IRDFF format by linear interpolation of the midpoint bin energies.
+pler (i.e., IRDFF cross section) to be sampled with a covariance matrix.
+Instead, the reaction rate response was calculated independently of the Sampler runs assuming that the nuclear data followed a correlated multivariate normal distribution utilized by the SCALE Sampler sequence [83] [84] [85] [59].
+The nuclear cross sections were converted to a 252 group format in SCALE, while the uncertainties were converted from the IRDFF format by linear interpolation of the midpoint bin energies.
 The linear interpolation was used to approximate the uncertainty when the bin structure did not align with the mapped energy group structure, which was deemed appropriate due to the uncertainty varying linearly over small energy ranges.

 The nuclear data and uncertainty were sampled from the multivariate normal distribution for each independent Sampler trial.
-The reaction tally (R) result was perturbed by the ratio of the macroscopic cross-sections (Σ) before and after multi- variate random sampling to create group-wise perturbation parameters (Q) with the neutron flux (φ) over 252 groups (g).
+The reaction tally (R) result was perturbed by the ratio of the macroscopic cross sections (Σ) before and after multi- variate random sampling to create group-wise perturbation parameters (Q) with the neutron flux (φ) over 252 groups (g).